dapperlabs/nba-smart-contracts/README.md

     Emitted when a Moment is deposited into a collection. `id` refers to the global Moment ID.
 If the collection was in an account's storage when it was deposited, `to` will show the address of the account that it was deposited to.
 If the collection was not in storage when the Moment was deposited, `to` will be `nil`.

+### Top Shot NFT Metadata

+NFT metadata is represented in a flexible and modular way using the [standard proposed in FLIP-0636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).
+The Top Shot contract implements the [`MetadataViews.Resolver`](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc#L21) interface, which standardizes the display of Top Shot NFT in accordance with FLIP-0636.
+The Top Shot contract also defines a custom view of moment play data called TopShotMomentMetadataView.

 ## NBA Top Shot Marketplace

 The `contracts/MarketTopShot.cdc` contract allows users to create a sale object